laravel/docs/helpers.md

     // 100

-The `Arr::get` method also accepts a default value, which will be returned if the specific key is not found:
+The `Arr::get` method also accepts a default value, which will be returned if the specified key is not present in the array:

     use Illuminate\Support\Arr;